yasinTru/travel-pinner/README.md

 # Travel Pinner
 ## Application where users can share their travel experiences.

-##Used Technologies
+## Used Technologies

- -React
+ - React
- -MongoDb
+ - MongoDb
- -Mapbox
+ - Mapbox
- -Material Ui
+ - Material Ui